ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

         ```

 #### Step 3 - Extracting Band Energies
-Now we need to extract the energies from this calculation and convert it to a
+Now we need to extract the Kohn-Sham energies from the output file and convert them into a
 dataset we can plot.

 To do this, we use the `bands.x` tool from the Quantum Espresso package.